JanBur96/JanBur96/README.md

 * Meeting new developer all-around the globe.
 * Mentoring rookies.

+---

 ### How can I contact you 📞?

 Feel free to contact me on my __website__!
 But you can also contact me on __twitter__ if you want to (profile in Bio).

+---

+#### Funfact: Counting from zero in real life when you're with non-developers is leading to strange looks.

 <!--
 **JanBur96/JanBur96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.